 Yes.
 The mother’s room will be open for a mother to change or feed her child as needed.
 However, due to the limited capacity in this room, please do not use it as a location for viewing the entire service.

 What about Sabbath School classes for our Elementary-aged children?

 At this time, we are in a period of flux for our children’s classes.
 We are going to continue to offer outdoor children’s programs through the fall, weather permitting.
 For the latest information, we invite you to sign up for our Kids Ministry newsletter.

 What about Sabbath School for the Middle School and Youth classes?

 Our Youth and Middle School classes are meeting in person at 10:00 A.M. on Saturday mornings.
 There is currently no online option for either class.
 If you have questions about the classes, please contact Pastor Matthew Piersanti.

 What about our Collegiate and Young Adult Sabbath School classes?

-Our adult Sabbath School classes will remain online for now.
-We are grateful to our Sabbath Schools and small groups which have exhibited the hand of Jesus from week to week during the pandemic!
+As mentioned above, our adult Sabbath School classes have begun to return.
+For the latest information on which classes are meeting, we invite you to sign up for our email newsletter, which will provide the latest information on Sabbath School classes and worship services each Friday afternoon.
+Again, we are grateful to our Sabbath Schools and small groups, which have exhibited the hand of Jesus from week to week during the pandemic!